PragmaticFlow/NBomber.Http/README.md

 NBomber plugin for defining HTTP scenarios

 ### How to install
-To install NBomber via NuGet, run this command in NuGet package manager console:
+To install NBomber.Http via NuGet, run this command in NuGet package manager console:
 ```code
 PM> Install-Package NBomber.Http
 ```